Super Bowl: Dr Dre and Eminem pack in the hits at half-time show

 Known as the queen of hip-hop soul, Blige has made a career of using her powerful vocals to sing catchy melodies over crisp hip-hop beats.
 Her contribution to the show was valuable in terms of variety and audio texture, adding some much-needed melodies between the raps.

 By the time Eminem appeared, anticipation was at fever pitch.
-A quick blast of Forgot About Dre's chorus paid homage to the producer who first brought Marshall Mathers to worldwide attention, and then he was off.
+A quick blast of Forgot About Dre's chorus paid homage to the producer who first brought Marshall Mathers, the greatest lyricist of his generation, to worldwide attention.

-The greatest lyricist of his generation, Slim Shady smartly chose to stick to his early work.
-Despite releasing three number one albums in the last five years, he clearly knew that only a song like Lose Yourself could make the audience do just that.
+For his main anthem, Slim Shady wisely chose to stick to his early work.
+Despite releasing three number one albums in the last five years, he clearly knew that only a classic song like Lose Yourself could make the audience do just that.
 A full live band behind him made the song somehow more evocative than ever.

 In a show which otherwise steered clear of political statements, Eminem was seen taking the knee towards the end of his performance - a reference to the controversy around NFL player Colin Kaepernick doing the same thing during the national anthem in 2016, and a gesture which has since become synonymous with the Black Lives Matter movement.